Housing & Cost of Living

 Chapter houses hold between 15 - 110 students comfortably.
 Many include amenities including chefs, weight rooms, libraries, quiet study rooms, common living areas, basketball courts, on-site laundry facilities, spacious dining areas, high-speed wireless internet and more.

-Living a fraternity chapter is usually less expensive than living on-campus.
+Living in a fraternity chapter house is usually less expensive than living on-campus.
 If you have already signed up for a residence hall, you may be eligible to receive a full refund of your deposit upon joining a fraternity.

 Cost of Living Options